lidepla-lang/grammar/src/syntax.md

 "lu vidi yu" means something quite different than "yu vidi lu".

+Pronouns in unstressed form before verbs, as in Romance languages (e. g. "je t’aime"), are not used in LdP.

+### Case particles

-An accusative particle "den" placed before the object makes it possible to change its place, e. g. for the sake of emphasis:
+An accusative particle "**den**" placed before the object makes it possible to change its place, e. g. for the sake of emphasis:

 Me pren yabla — I take an apple.
 Kwo yu pren? — What do you take?
-Den yabla me pren! — The apple I take!
+Den yabla me pren! — I take _an apple_!

-Pronouns in unstressed form before verbs, as in Romance languages (e. g. "je t’aime"), are not used in LdP.
+Den sey flor me pri. – I like _this flower_. den dom sobre – above _the house_

+The nominative particle is **da** (used only when necessary):

+Lubi da me. – I love.

+Notice the difference between "da" and "den" below:

+Mata samaji me sam hao kom **da** yu. – Mother understands me as well as you do.
+Mata samaji me sam hao kom **den** yu. – Mother understands me as well as she understands you.

+Patra lubi ela puy kem **da** mata. – The father loves her more than the mother does.
+Patra lubi ela pyu kem **den** mata. – The father loves her more than his mother.

+It is possible to emphasize different parts of the sentence with these particles:

+Me lubi yu — _I_ love you
+Den yu me lubi — I love _you_
+Lubi da me yu — I _love_ you

 ## Interrogative sentences